AP United States History: Conservative criticism

 American conservatives have criticized the course framework for downplaying American exceptionalism and failing to foster patriotism.
-In 2015, a bill to replace the course framework was passed by the Oklahoma House of Representatives’ Education Committee, but later withdrawn.
+In 2015, a bill to replace the course framework was passed by the Oklahoma House Committee on Common Education, but later withdrawn.
 The course framework was revised in 2015 in response to the criticism.
-In 2014, student protests in Colorado were held over plans by the Jefferson County Public Schools district board to revise the AP US History curriculum to emphasize citizenship, patriotism, and respect for authority.
+In 2014, student protests in Colorado were held over plans by the Jefferson County Public Schools district board to revise the AP U.S. History curriculum to emphasize citizenship, patriotism, and respect for authority.

 Exam

-The AP U.S. History exam lasts 3 hours and 15 minutes and consists of two sections, and Section I is divided into two parts.
-Section I, part A includes 55 multiple choice questions with each question containing four choices.
-The multiple choice questions cover American History from just before European contact with Native Americans to the present day.
+The AP U.S. History exam lasts 3 hours and 15 minutes and consists of two sections, with the first (Section I) being divided into two parts.
+Section I part A includes 55 multiple-choice questions with each question containing four choices.
+The multiple choice questions cover American history from just before European contact with Native Americans to the present day.
 Questions are presented in sets of two to five questions organized around a primary source or an image (including, but not limited to, maps and political cartoons).
-Section I, part B includes three short-answer questions.
+Section I part B includes three short-answer questions.
 The first two questions are required, but students choose between the third and fourth questions.
-In total, students are given 95 minutes (55 for the multiple choice section and 40 for three short-answer questions) to complete section I.
+Students are given a total of 95 minutes (55 for the multiple-choice section and 40 for three short-answer questions) to complete Section I.

-Section II of the exam is the free-response section, in which examinees write two essays.
+Section II is the free-response section, in which examinees write two essays.
 Section II, part A, is a document-based question (DBQ), which provides an essay prompt and seven short primary sources or excerpts related to the prompt.
-Students are expected to write an essay responding to the prompt in which they utilize the sources in addition to outside information.
+Students are expected to write an essay responding to the prompt in which they use the sources in addition to outside information.
 Section II, part B, provides three thematic essay prompts.
 Students must respond to only one of the three essay prompts.
-(In 2020, due to the COVID-19 pandemic in the United States, the AP exams were administered remotely as drastically shortened open-note exams.
-The AP US History exam consisted of a single modified DBQ essay.)
+However, in 2020, due to the COVID-19 pandemic, the AP exams were administered remotely as drastically shortened open-note exams, and the exam consisted of a single modified DBQ essay.

-Each long essay question on the AP exam may address any one of three possible historical reasoning processes: patterns of continuity and change, comparison, or causation.
+Each long essay question on the exam may address any one of three possible historical reasoning processes: patterns of continuity and change, comparison, or causation.
 Each of the essay questions will address the same historical reasoning process.
 There is a fifteen-minute reading period for students to read the essay prompts, take notes, and brainstorm, but students may begin to write the essays before this period ends.
 Students will then have 100 minutes to write the two essays; 60 minutes are recommended for the DBQ and 40 minutes for the long essay, but students are free to work on the two essays as they see fit.

-In May 2011, the AP U.S. History Test was taken by 402,947 students worldwide, making it second in terms of number of examinees, behind the AP English Language and Composition exam.
+In May 2011, the AP U.S. History exam was taken by 402,947 students worldwide, making it second in terms of number of examinees, behind the AP English Language and Composition exam.